Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

 - Squeeze some flood icing onto the surface of a cookie, filling in the entire surface inside the line.
 You can use a toothpick to fill any gaps that don't fill themselves and gently rap the cookie onto the work surface if you're brave and want a perfectly smooth finish.

-Here's the recipe for our Easy Christmas Cookies.
+- Here's the recipe for our Easy Christmas Cookies and for Chocolate Shortbread.

 Amount Per Serving: Calories: 103Total Fat: 0.7gCarbohydrates: 22.7gFiber: 0gProtein: 1.8g